 I’m a freelance journalist based in Toronto.
 Take a look around and you’ll find articles about science, the environment and medicine–as well as stories about world-champion Scrabble players, the only biologist employed at the Metropolitan Museum of Art in New York City, and the elusive American eel.
 Many of my recent stories have covered climate science, the Arctic and Canadian science policy and funding.

-My writing has appeared in a number of magazines, newspapers and websites, including Nature, New Scientist, Discover, Seed, Wired, Canadian Geographic, Globe and Mail, Toronto Star, Montreal Gazette, and the Canadian Medical Association Journal (see the full list to the right).
+My writing has appeared in a number of magazines and newspapers, and online, including Nature, New Scientist, Discover, Seed, Wired, Canadian Geographic, Maclean’s, The Globe and Mail, Toronto Star, Montreal Gazette and NOVA Next.
 I have also written about science for children for YES Magazine and Science News for Students.
-When I lived in Montreal, I contributed to Free Radicals, a weekly radio program broadcast on CKUT, in Montreal.
+When I lived in Montreal, I contributed to Free Radicals, a weekly radio program broadcast on CKUT.
 If I’m in the field, I take photographs for my stories.
-My photos have been published in PLoS, The Gazette, montrealgazette.com, and Nature.
+My photos have been published in PLoS, The Gazette, montrealgazette.com and Nature.

 In addition to all this, I served on the board of the Canadian Science Writers’ Association from 2007 to 2012 and was a member of the Editorial Advisory Board for the Science Media Centre of Canada.
 I am an active board member for Science Borealis.
-I have mentored students in science writing at McGill University.
-I deliver talks on careers in science writing and on better science communication.
+I have mentored students in science writing at McGill University and I deliver talks on careers in science writing and on better science communication.

 How did I get here?
 I earned a Master’s degree in Biology from McGill University studying the renal and bone phenotypes of the NPT2 knockout mouse.
 During my undergrad, I studied X-inactivation in children with Aicardi Syndrome.
 I also did some work on the blood clotting Factor IX gene.
 Research was fulfilling, but I opted for a career swap and went back to school.
-I earned a Master’s in Science and Medical Journalism from Boston University and completed internships at Nature in Washington, D.C. and at Discover in New York City.
+I earned a Master’s degree in Science and Medical Journalism from Boston University and completed internships at Nature in Washington, D.C. and at Discover in New York City.